Graphmax for Text Generation: Experiments

 \subsection{Human Evaluation}

-Existing metrics, such as BLEU, are not adequate for evaluating sentence fluency.
-We conduct a human evaluation on fluency for the generated text as \cite{ahn2016improving}.
-We randomly select 100 reviews generated by both GPT2 and the proposed model and invite 5 participants (students) to read and evaluate them independently.
-Participants were presented with all of the reviews and asked to evaluate the fluency based on the text style, word choice, word order variation, story-line.
-In particular, they read the reviews randomly selected from GPT2 and the proposed model, then rated the writing fluency of the text on a 5-point Likert scale - from (1) Horrible gibberish to (5) Excellent, professional quality.
-The average results are as shown in Figure \ref{fig:human_fluency}.
+To evaluate the fluency of the generated text, we further conduct a human evaluation based on the work of \citeA{ahn2016improving}.
+Participants are presented with a set of food and restaurant reviews generated by GPT-2 (baseline) and our proposed model (GPT-2+\texttt{graphmax}).
+They are asked to rate the quality of the text based on four perspectives: (1) text style, e.g., a human participant is asked whether the food review generated by the machine is in the social media slang style or in a formal style; (2) {word choice}; (3) {word order variation}; (4) {story-line}, which is a complete narrative logic of the generated text.
+In particular, participants read the reviews randomly selected from the baseline and the proposed model, and then rate the text from the four perspectives on a 5-point Likert scale: from 1 (worst) to 5 (best).

+We randomly select 50 food and restaurant reviews generated by GPT-2 and another 50 reviews by the proposed model.
+The 100 reviews are shuffled and five participants (students) are invited to read and evaluate them independently.
+Moreover, we distribute the evaluation task to a wider range of participants through a questionnaire website\footnote{https://www.wjx.cn/}.
+A total of 27 participants complete the evaluation, including teachers, older adults, and secondary school students.
+The 100 mixed reviews are shuffled and presented for rating to all 32 participants, resulting in 426 valid ratings.
+The overall rating results for the four evaluation categories, as well as their averages, are shown in Table \ref{tab:human_eval}.
+Our proposed model (GPT-2+\texttt{graphmax}) performs better in controlling the text style and story-line coherence compared with the baseline.
+Overall, our method generates reviews that are more in line with the social media style and have a more coherent narrative logic.